A new water heater can save you thousands of dollars

 The carbon footprint of your hot water heater

 Residential energy usage is one of the biggest causes of global warming.
 And hot water heaters are the second most energy intensive appliance in your home, consuming roughly 20% of your home’s energy.
 That’s why it’s important to consider the hot water heater with the lowest carbon footprint.

 And whether you think climate change is a hoax (we certainly hope this isn’t true) or whether you’re an avid environmentalist, many cities and states already regulate hot water heaters due to their energy usage.
 In fact, cities across the country are banning natural gas hot water heaters in new homes.

 Below is a chart that shows the annual emissions based on different types of hot water heaters.
 As you can see storage tanks are the worst for the environment, followed by electric resistance.
 The numbers in parentheses represent the energy factor (i.e. the energy efficiency of the unit).
 So as energy efficiency rises, emissions fall.

-The most environmentally-friendly hot water heater is a solar hot water heater followed by a heat pump.
+The most environmentally-friendly hot water heater is a solar hot water heater followed by a heat pump water heater.

 How to find water heater rebates and incentives

 Due to the high energy usage of hot water heaters, there are many incentives and rebates to encourage consumers to buy the most efficient models.
 There are five different possible incentives you can receive:

 - Federal government tax credits — You can receive $300 in tax credits if you buy a heat pump water heater.
 See more here.